Becoming a Miner

 1. It must return a number between 0 and 1.

-2. Event information can be accessed through the MinerEvent class neurons/miner/models/event.py
+2. Event information can be accessed through the MinerEvent class neurons/miner/models/event.pyarrow-up-right

 12